-USS risk taxonomy

-USS risk taxonomy

-1. Strategic risks 2.
-DB Funding risks

-1.1.
-Strategic Vision 2.1.
-Covenant

-1.2.
-Institutional Stakeholder 2.2.
-Funding Risk Appetite

-1.3.
-Member Stakeholder 2.3.
-Assumptions

-1.4.
-Product 2.4.
-Funding Liability

-1.5.
-Mutuality 2.5.
-Contributions

-1.6.
-Collectiveness

-1.7.
-Fair Treatment

-1.8.
-Governance

-1.9.
-Reputational

-3. Investment risks 4.
-Operational risks

-3.1.
-Liquidity 4.1.
-Financial Control

-3.2.
-Counterparty Default 4.2.
-Financial Reporting

-3.3.
-Reference Portfolio Performance 4.3.
-Supplier

-3.3.1.
-Market risks 4.4.
-People

-3.4.
-Investment Performance 4.5.
-Financial Crime

-3.4.1.
-Market risks 4.6.
-Regulatory Compliance

-3.5.
-Structuring 4.7.
-Regulatory Engagement

-3.6.
-Asset Valuation 4.8.
-Legal

-4.9.
-Model

-4.10.
-Business Continuity

-4.11.
-Technology and Premises

-4.12.
-Data

-4.13.
-Service Delivery

-4.14.
-Investment Operations

-4.15.
-Change Delivery

-Ь

-Risk Landscape

 These four categories are subdivided into a number of more specific risks.
-For example, the strategic risks include risks associated with the engagement with and alignment to our key stakeholders, the appropriateness of the pension products we provide, the soundness of our governance processes and our reputation.
-The next category, the defined benefit (DB) funding risks, includes risks associated with the employers' covenant (i.e., the ability and willingness of employers to support the DB pensions they have promised to members), risks relating to the assumptions used in the valuation of the DB liability and risks connected with the contributions that are required to meet both past and future benefit accrual.
+For example, the strategic risks include risks associated with the engagement with, and alignment to, our key stakeholders, the appropriateness of the pension products we provide, the soundness of our governance processes and our reputation.
+Defined benefit (DB) funding risks, include risks associated with the employers' covenant (i.e., the ability and willingness of employers to support the DB pensions they have promised to members), risks relating to the assumptions used in the valuation of the DB liability and risks connected with the contributions that are required to meet both past and future benefit accrual.
 The exposure to all these risks originates not through choice, but in the very nature of the USS pension business.

-By contrast the investment risk category includes many risks that USS actively seeks out in order to generate returns on its investments and thereby grow the size of its portfolios of assets.
+Risk Framework By contrast the investment risk category includes many risks that USS actively seeks out in order to generate returns on its investments and thereby grow the size of its portfolios of assets.
 Amongst these are so-called financial market risks, such as equity, property and interest rate risks, as well as others such as credit and illiquidity risks.
 Collectively these "rewarded" investment risks are viewed from two perspectives.
 The first relates to their direct impact on the size of the investment portfolios, and hence the ability to meet the DB pension liability, as well as the growth requirements of members' defined contribution (DC) pots.
-The second perspective relates to the relative impact of these risks, in particular, the performance of the investment portfolios relative to their respective reference portfolio targets.

-The final category, operational risks, is very broad and embraces the risks associated with business processes, people, systems and external events.
+The second perspective relates to their respective reference portfolio targets.
+The final category, operational risks, is very broad and encompasses the risks associated with business processes, people, systems and external events.
 More specifically it includes risks relating to business continuity, financial control, financial reporting, third-party suppliers, financial crime, regulatory compliance, data and information, service provision, the use of quantitative models, premises, investment and administrative operations, technology, and the delivery of business change.
 All these risks arise as a result of the normal conduct of business and USS seeks to manage them in a cost-effective way.

-Risk Framework

-2 USS's risk framework

-USS has a comprehensive framework for managing the risks it faces.
-This framework includes policies, processes and governance arrangements, which are designed to ensure that risks are effectively identified, measured, monitored, reported and managed across the business.
-This framework is coordinated by a dedicated Group Risk team, which is independent of USS front-line businesses and its head, the Chief Risk Officer, reports directly to USS Group Chief Executive officer.
-The team's remit is to coordinate and oversee all risk management activities across USS, in particular to:

-- · Assist the different business lines manage risk by providing risk information, tools, analysis and insights. - Provide assurance to stakeholders through independent oversight, challenge and monitoring.

-Three lines of defence

-The risk team operates as part of a "three lines of defence" approach to risk management, which is made up of:
+2 USS's risk framework USS has a comprehensive framework for managing the risks it faces.
+This framework includes policies, processes and governance arrangements, which are designed to ensure that risks are effectively identified, measured, managed and monitored across the business.
+This framework is coordinated by a dedicated Group Risk team, which is independent of USS front-line businesses and its head, the Chief Risk Officer, reports directly to USS Group Chief Executive Officer.
+The team's remit is to coordinate and oversee all risk management activities across USS, in particular to: - Assist the business lines to manage their risks by providing risk information, tools, analysis and insights. - Provide assurance to stakeholders through independent oversight, challenge and monitoring.
+Three lines of defence The risk team operates as part of a "three lines of defence" approach to risk management, whereby the business divisions (the first line of defence) own and manage their risks, with oversight and challenge from the second line, and provision of assurance by the third line.
+The USS three lines of defence model This approach to risk management is embedded throughout USS via three key elements: - Risk appetite - Risk management processes - Risk governance.

-- The first line of defence: This comprises the various USS business divisions.
-They are the owners of the risks they take in the course of their operations. - The second line of defence: This includes the Group Risk, Legal, Compliance and Financial Control teams. - The third line of defence: This includes the independent internal audit function.

-The USS three lines of defence model
+The USS three lines of defence risk management approach